aarmono/crypto_transceiver_instructions/README.md

 connectors) because both my headset and radio cable used TRRS connectors.
 If you don't, find a one that has separate speaker/microphone connectors.

-I selected a product with the built-in audio cable because I plan to put my completed built in an enclosure, and the built-in cables mean I don't need to buy extension cables to route the audio jacks out the enclosure.
+I selected a product with the built-in audio cable because I originally planed to put my completed built in an enclosure, and the built-in cables mean I don't need to buy extension cables to route the audio jacks out the enclosure.

 One thing to be cautious of is some of the devices are rather large, and the USB connectors on the PI are spaced rather close together.
 Whatever you buy,